FRANKE RESIDENTIAL FELLOWS, 2021-22

 Assistant Professor, History

-Sovereigns and Subjects: Indians within the British Atlantic Empire
+Sovereigns and Subjects: Indigenous Nations within the British Atlantic Empire

 "I am exploring the politics of Indigenous nations within the early modern British empire and the evolution of British settler colonialism in North America and the Caribbean."